-The ADP3193A has individual inputs (SW1 to SW3) for each phase that are used to monitor the current.
-This information is combined with an internal ramp to create a current-balancing feedback system that has been optimized for initial current balance accuracy and dynamic thermal balancing during operation.
-This current balance information is independent of the average output current information used for positioning, as described in the Output Current Sensing section.
+The ADP3192A has individual inputs (SW1 to SW4) for each phase that are used for monitoring the current of each phase.
+This information is combined with an internal ramp to create a current balancing feedback system that has been optimized for initial current balance accuracy and dynamic thermal balancing during operation.
+This current balance information is independent of the average output current information used for positioning as described in the Output Current Sensing section.

 The magnitude of the internal ramp can be set to optimize the transient response of the system.
-It also monitors the supply voltage for feedforward control for changes in the supply.
+It also monitors the supply voltage for feed-forward control for changes in the supply.
 A resistor connected from the power input voltage to the RAMPADJ pin determines the slope of the internal PWM ramp.
-External resistors can be placed in series with individual phases to create an intentional current imbalance, such as when one phase has better cooling and can support higher currents.
-Resistors R{SW1} through R{SW3} (see Figure 10) can be used for adjusting thermal balance in this 3-phase example.
+External resistors can be placed in series with individual phases to create an intentional current imbalance if desired, such as when one phase has better cooling and can support higher currents.
+Resistor $R{\rm SW1}$ through Resistor $R{\rm SW4}$ (see Figure 10) can be used for adjusting thermal balance in this 4-phase example.
 It is best to have the ability to add these resistors during the initial design; therefore, ensure that placeholders are provided in the layout.

-To increase the current in any given phase, enlarge R{SW} for that phase (make $R{SW}=0$ for the hottest phase, and do not change it during balancing).
-Increasing R{SW} to only $500~\Omega$ results in a substantial increase in phase current.
+To increase the current in any given phase, enlarge R{SW} for that phase (make $R{SW}=0$ for the hottest phase and do not change it during balancing).
+Increasing R{SW} to only 500 Ω makes a substantial increase in phase current.
 Increase each R{SW} value by small amounts to achieve balance, starting with the coolest phase first.